lhapaipai/vite-bundle/README.md

 composer require pentatrion/vite-bundle
 ```

 and it's over if you activate pentatrion/vite-bundle community recipe.
-Otherwise see manual installation at the end
+Otherwise see manual installation at the end.

 ## Configuration

+If you choose a custom configuration of your `vite.config.js` file, you probably need to create a `config/packages/pentatrion_vite.yaml` file.

 default configuration